History of Peoria, Illinois: 18th century

 The settlement became legally British in 1763 after the French & Indian War, but remained French in practice.
 By 1778 the village had become part of the territory of the new United States, and George Rogers Clark appointed Maillet as military commander.
 Maillet established a new village, 1.5 mi south of the old one.
 It later became known as "La Ville de Maillet" and was on the present-day site of downtown Peoria.
 The new village was considered to be better situated, and by 1796 or 1797, all the inhabitants of the old village had moved to the new.

 According to at least one document, the first black resident of Peoria was a man named Jean Baptiste Point du Sable.
 A document shows that he purchased a house and land on March 13, 1773 and remained there until at least 1783, where he was still on record as the head of a house.

 19th century

-In August 1828 a treaty between the US and the Winnebago, Pottawatomie, Chippewa, and Ottawa established a ferry crossing over the Rock River where the road to Fort Clark met the river.